francois-berder/MotorController/README.md

 MotorController is a small board which mostly consists of a PIC16F1825 and a H-bridge to control one motor.
 The PIC uses the same protocol than servo so you can plug this board directly to a radio receptor.
+Kicad files are available in ```controller.zip```.
+This archive also contains the ZIP file that I sent to Seeedstudio to make the PCB.

-I will soon upload kicad files of the PCB and photos of the assembled board.
+I will soon upload photos of the assembled board.

 #### How to build